 If you have no idea where the instructions may be, just look online for the original documentation.
 If you’re unsure what brand you purchased, contact the company you purchased from – they should be able to look up your order.

 Choosing the right cleaning products for your bamboo flooring is every bit as important as using the right cleaning method.
-Browse our installation and maintenance bamboo floor supplies section.

 Image Credit: Michal Jarmoluk